Echaaayy/sample-website/README.txt

-Hello this is just a sample website for an school activity, feel free to download and use it.
+Hello this is just a sample website. (still need some work done) this is for an school activity